-Variational AI: Training Better Models at Lower Cost
+Variational Training for Better Models at Lower Cost

 About the Project

-Contemporary AI models are highly capable but with increasing scale they become costly to train, maintain and update.
-In this project, we develop new foundational learning algorithms for neural networks to drastically reduce AI's training cost by improving its ability to adapt and continually learn from experiences in an open world.
-A focus is on variational Bayesian-like training methods, which can address such issues and our recent research shows them to be effective to large neural networks.
+Modern AI models are highly capable, but with increasing scale they become costly to train, maintain, and update.
+In this project, we develop new fundamental learning algorithms for neural networks to drastically reduce AI's training cost, for example, by improving its ability to adapt and continually learn or by other means such as enabling sparsity and low-precision training.
+A focus is on variational Bayesian learning methods, which can address such issues, and our recent research shows them to be effective for large neural networks.
 This project aims to further advance variational learning methods for large deep networks and to demonstrate their application towards sustainable AI training.

 Research and Open Positions